 3CE will continue to phase-in the customers of its Program as communicated in this Implementation Plan.
-To date, three phases have been successfully implemented.
-A fourth phase of customer enrollments is scheduled to commence in January 2021, and is approved by the CPUC, a fifth phase scheduled in October 2021 to accommodate SCE's delayed CSRP launch.
-The City of Buellton enrollment will be the sixth phase and is scheduled for January 2022.
+To date, six phases have been successfully implemented.
+The County of San Luis Obispo enrollment will be the eighth phase and is scheduled for January 2025.

 - Phase 1.
-Complete, March 2018: All commercial, industrial and agricultural customers, which comprised approximately 65 percent of total customer load. - Phase 2.
-Complete, July 2018: Approximately 235,000 additional customers, comprised of residential accounts, which approximated 35 percent of total customer load. - Phase 3.
-Complete, January 2020: Approximately 30,000 residential, commercial, industrial, agricultural, and street lighting accounts within the cities of San Luis Obispo and Morro Bay, with exact timing subject to economic and operational constraints. - Phase 4.
-Planned, January 2021: Residential, commercial, industrial, agricultural, and street lighting accounts within the 2021 PG&E Jurisdictions, with exact timing subject to economic and operational constraints. - Phase 5.
-Planned, October 2021: Residential, commercial, industrial, agricultural, and street lighting accounts within the 2021 SCE Jurisdictions, with exact timing subject to economic and operational constraints. - Phase 6.
-Planned, January 2022: Residential, commercial, industrial, agricultural, and street lighting accounts within the City of Buellton, with exact timing subject to economic and operational constraints.
+Complete, March 2018: All commercial, industrial and agricultural customers, which comprised approximately 34.14 percent of total customer load. - Phase 2.
+Complete, July 2018: Approximately 235,000 additional customers, comprised of residential accounts, which approximated 17.5 percent of total customer load. - Phase 3.
+Complete, January 2020: Approximately 30,000 residential, commercial, industrial, agricultural, and street lighting accounts within the cities of San Luis Obispo and Morro Bay, which comprised approximately 5 percent of total customer load. - Phase 4.
+Complete, January 2021: Residential, commercial, industrial, agricultural, and street lighting accounts within the 2021 PG&E Jurisdictions, which comprised approximately 27 percent of total customer load. - Phase 5.
+Complete, October 2021: Residential, commercial, industrial, agricultural, and street lighting accounts within the 2021 SCE Jurisdictions, which comprised approximately 15 percent of total customer load. - Phase 6.
+Complete, January 2022: Residential, commercial, industrial, agricultural, and street lighting accounts within the City of Buellton, which comprised approximately .64 percent of total customer load. - Phase 7.
+Planned, January 2024: Residential, commercial, industrial, agricultural, and street lighting accounts within the City of Atascadero, with exact timing subject to economic and operational constraints. - Phase 8.
+Planned, January 2025: Residential, commercial, industrial, agricultural, and street lighting accounts within the County of San Luis Obispo, with exact timing subject to economic and operational constraints.

-The multi-phase implementation approach has provided 3CE with the ability to start slow, addressing any problems and unforeseen challenges of a small manageable program before gradually building to full program implementation (with an expected customer base of approximately 440,000 accounts), following completion of all six enrollment phases.
+The multi-phase implementation approach has provided 3CE with the ability to start slow, addressing any problems and unforeseen challenges of a small manageable program before gradually building to full program implementation (with an expected customer base of approximately 517,000 accounts), following completion of all eight enrollment phases.

-Regarding 3CE's sales forecast, which is addressed in Chapter 6, Load Forecast and Resource Plan, 3CE assumes that total annual retail sales will increase to 5,200 GWh following the expansion to the City of Buellton.
+Regarding 3CE's sales forecast, which is addressed in Chapter 6, Load Forecast and Resource Plan, 3CE assumes that total annual retail sales will increase to 6,200 GWh following the expansion to the County of San Luis Obispo.
 The following tables have been updated to reflect the impacts of planned expansion to 3CE's new membership.